Pyramid of Tirana: Possible demolition

 Numerous proposals to demolish the Pyramid and to redevelop the land of the 17000 m2 complex for alternative uses have been made, with the most prominent proposal being the potential construction of a new Albanian parliament building on the site.

 A previous proposal for the site to become a new opera theater was approved but cancelled shortly after construction work began.
 The exterior marble tiles covering the structure were removed to a depot outside of Tirana.
 The proposed demolition of the Pyramid itself became a point of controversy among some leading foreign architects, who have both supported and opposed it.
 Historian Ardian Klosi initiated a petition against the demolition of the structure, gathering around 6000 signatures.
 A study published in 2015 but undertaken in 2013 suggests that the majority of citizens of Tirana were against the demolition.

-It was announced in 2017 that the Pyramid will not be demolished, but refurbished.
+It was announced in 2017 that the Pyramid would not be demolished, but refurbished.